Futurecredit/futurecredit/README.md

 AI and Decentralized Finance (DeFi) Integration Overview
-This repository demonstrates how to combine Artificial Intelligence (AI) and Decentralized Finance (DeFi) to create an intelligent trading bot on the Ethereum blockchain.
+This repository demonstrates how to combine Artificial Intelligence (AI) and Decentralized Finance (DeFi) to create an intelligent trading bot on the Solana blockchain.
 The bot leverages AI-powered predictions to make informed trading decisions, dynamically adjusts position sizes based on volatility, and interacts with DeFi protocols to execute trades securely.

 Key features:

 AI-Powered Price Predictions: Uses a trained LSTM (Long Short-Term Memory) model to predict future market prices.
 Real-Time Market Data: Fetches live data using WebSockets (e.g., Binance) to ensure the system reacts to market changes in real-time.
 Risk Management: Implements dynamic position sizing based on volatility, and a trailing stop loss strategy to lock profits.
-Smart Contract Interaction: Executes trades using Ethereum-based smart contracts deployed on the Ethereum network.
+Smart Contract Interaction: Executes trades using Solana-based smart contracts deployed on the Solana network.
 Features
 1. Real-Time Data Handling
 Fetches live market prices (e.g., BTC/USDT) via WebSocket connections from Binance.